EternityForest/barrel.css/README.md

 A horizontal bar of items that may contain p, a, button, input, label, input inside label, select, and headings.
 May be located anywhere.
 Themes will usually join all the items together.
 It is a flex element that reflows.

+Inputs and meters should be inside of labels.

 ### .card